AvivGelfand/Resume/README.md

 # Summary

-- A junior Data Scientist experienced with industry and academic junior positions.
+- A junior Data Scientist experienced with industry and academic data science positions.
 1st year MSc candidate in Data Science (HUJI); BSc in Statistics and Data Science (HUJI; GPA 89).
 - Demonstrated success in software development and ML through roles and projects over the past 6 years; a track record of applying ML / LLMs / prompt-based models on complex problems requiring close collaboration and rapid self-learning skills.
-- Dedicated to long-term growth in a cutting-edge company with a positive atmosphere; Looking for a full-time role at Data Science / ML Engineering teams.
+- Dedicated to long-term growth in a full-time role in a DS / ML Engineering team with a positive atmosphere where I can grow, contribute meaningfully, and help turn innovative ideas into reality.
 # Experience

 ## Darrow AI - Data Science Team, NLP Data Scientist